nthnphn/creative-coding-blog/posts/assignment_1_post_1.md

 <iframe width="400" height="400" src="https://editor.p5js.org/nthnphn/full/DnQ62lkCT"></iframe>

-The code above was what inspired me to create the main feature of my net art.
+The code above was what inspired me to create the main feature of my sketch.
 As I was scrolling through examples that p5 gives I came across this example of morphing shapes.

 When I saw the example of a square morphing into a circle, I came up with an idea on how to incorporate it with effective complexity.
 And that was to create different random shapes very fast.